Voice of Industry: Loss of status and independence

-The overarching theme of worker protests during the 1840s was, as Norman Ware has observed, the loss status and independence that took place as "sovereignty in economic affairs passed from the community as a whole into the keeping of a specialized class".
+The overarching theme of worker protests during the 1840s was, as Norman Ware has observed, the loss of status and independence that took place as "sovereignty in economic affairs passed from the community as a whole into the keeping of a specialized class".
 Ware notes that this shift was symbolized by the changing terms of the labor contract, in which the term "price" was displaced with "wage", as work was divorced from social life and offered as a commodity for sale:

 The old term for the remuneration of the mechanic was 'price'.
 It referred to his product rather than to his labor, for it was his product that he sold.
 When the producer, whether master or journeyman, sold his product, he retained his person.
 But when he came to sell his labor, he sold himself.
 The term 'wage' that displaced 'price' as the Industrial Revolution advanced had formerly applied only to day labor, and the extension of the term to the skilled worker was regarded by him as a symbol of a deeper change.

 Significantly, many workers in the 1840s saw their new, dependant status as opposed to American ideals of freedom and equality.
 This was especially true of the women writing in the Voice, many of whom were granddaughters of American revolutionaries, and self-identified as "Daughters of Freemen."
 These women, the historian Thomas Dublin observes, felt "no deference toward their employers," expressing the conviction that they "were the social equals of their overseers, indeed of the millowners themselves."
 This sense of dignity and social equality had played a significant role in the strikes of the previous decade, which were prompted by wage cuts by the mills.
 In response to one of these cuts in 1834, a petition circulated "to obtain the names of all who imbibe the spirit of our Patriotic Ancestors who preferred privation to bondage," was signed by 800 women, and concluded with the following poem: